BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ### Localization support

-In your blueprint, you can define localization handles for various elements of the configuration, including:
+In your blueprint, you can optionally define localization handles for various elements of the configuration, including:

 - Tabs names and descriptions
 - Sections names
 - Settings names, descriptions, and tooltips
 - Enum/radio choice labels

 This is achieved through the use of "handles" - unique identifiers that can be used to look up the localized strings, just as used by the vanilla game.
-For basically any element that you can put a user-facing string in the blueprint, you can use a handle by adding a `Handles` object in the same level as the element, like this:
+For any element that you can put a user-facing string in the blueprint, you can use a handle by adding a `Handles` object in the same level as the element, like this:

 ```json
 {